EJuskewitz/python_101/READme.md

 'alogp, full_mwt, Rule_mwt, Rule_alogp, Rule_hba, Rule_hbd, is_drug'.
 Each rule column is a boolean (True/False) indicating whether a molecule passes the respective Lipinski rule.

-## molecule_analyzer_app.exe
-- Enables running the GUI without needing to install Python (Windows only)
-- Built using PyInstaller for convenience